 - Use the Citizens Advice energy price comparison tool to see if you can save money by switching energy tariff or supplier.

 - Do a home energy check to find out about savings of up to £130 a year on household energy bills.
 Visit the Simple Energy Advice website and get personalised energy savings advice.

-- Visit your local Citizens Advice office to get advice in person about how to reduce your energy bills.
+- Contact your local Citizens Advice office to get advice about how to reduce your energy bills.

 - If anyone in your household is receiving benefits, contact your energy supplier and see what support they can provide.
 They should be able to tell you what help is available through the Energy Company Obligation.

 - If you need a little extra help from your energy company - including large print bills or more support during a power cut - you can apply to be added to your electricity network priority services register.

 - Check if you are eligible for the Warm Home Discount.
 Energy suppliers can provide rebates to households on certain benefits.
 You should contact your electricity supplier directly to see if you qualify.

 - If you live in Wales, contact the Welsh Government’s Nest scheme on 0808 808 2244 to see if you are eligible for a package of free home energy efficiency improvements such as a new boiler, central heating or insulation.

 Get help to make your home energy efficient